Flexible working and your approach

-This morning I read an article in the Telegraph, discussing how much you would need to earn to work a 4 day week and this got me thinking, less about the earnings but more about the flexibility we offer as a business.
+This morning I read an article in the Telegraph, discussing how much you would need to earn to work a 4 day week and this got me thinking, less about the earnings but more about what we offer as a business around flexible working.
 As a digital practice we offer a huge amount of flexibility to our staff about where and when they work, our general philosophy is that as long as the work gets done on time and to our high standard it doesn’t really matter where you work from.
 We don’t work 9-5 or 10-6, to us that’s not being flexible.

 We really believe that happy employees equal happy clients and if being flexible is beneficial to the team then it’s not a problem, this is however a two way street!
 Don’t get me wrong this type of philosophy also has its challenges and requires a very grown up approach from all of the team, additional technology requirements and robust systems, but as this has been the culture since the beginning it has simply been embraced as it has always been so.